 Roby is a tiny city located in the state of Texas.
 With a population of 581 people and just one neighborhood, Roby is the 918th largest community in Texas.

-Unlike some cities, Roby isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in Roby are a mix of both white- and blue-collar jobs.
+Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Roby is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Roby is a city of sales and office workers, professionals, and service providers.
 There are especially a lot of people living in Roby who work in office and administrative support (18.29%), teaching (15.63%), and maintenance occupations (8.55%).

 It is a fairly quiet city because there are relatively few of those groups of people who have a tendency to be noisy.
 (Children, for example, often can't help themselves from being noisy, and being parents ourselves, we know!)
 Roby has relatively few families with children living at home, and is quieter because of it.
 Renters and college students, for their own reasons, can also be noisy.
 Roby has few renters and college students.
 But the biggest reason it is quieter in Roby than in most places in America, is that there are just simply fewer people living here.
 If you think trees make good neighbors, Roby may be for you.